gdiaz384/vEncode/README.md

 ## Release Notes:

 - Intended use case is to set lots of videos to encode and come back later to do the subs (with Aegisub and SubtitleEdit) and fix the metainfo (mkvmerge-gui).
+- Important: When processing files containing only video or files that mkvmerge just doesn't like (wmv, asf, avs -avisynth scripts-), set the AudioCodec to "none" to process only the video.
-- If downloading from github manually (instead of using an official release.zip) remember to change the line ending format from Unix back to Windows using Notepad++.
+-If downloading from github manually (instead of using an official release.zip) remember to change the line ending format from Unix back to Windows using Notepad++.
 - 8-bit encodes can use either ffmpeg.exe or x264-8.exe/x265-8.exe but 10/12 bit encoding always require x264-10.exe/x264-12.exe and x265-10.exe/x265-12.exe
 - The following OS architecture charts lists the default compatibility of the provided binaries with various bit depths.
 If the required binary is not provided (marked as "No" on the chart) and needed, compile/obtain one and place into bin/x86 or bin/x64.